Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 1. If it is not opened already, open Visual Studio Code, and open the *Program.cs* file in the *17-denormalize* folder.

-## Complete the code to update total sales orders
+### Task 1: Complete the code to update total sales orders

 1. Go to the function that creates a new sales order.